-Board of Trustees Sanitary and Improvement District No. 224 of Sarpy County, Nebraska
+To the Board of Trustees Sanitary and Improvement District No. 272 of Sarpy County, Nebraska

-Report on Financial Statements
+Report on the Financial Statements

-We have audited the accompanying financial statements of the governmental activities and each major fund of Sanitary and Improvement District No. 224 of Sarpy County, Nebraska, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the index.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Sanitary and Improvement District No. 272 of Sarpy County, Nebraska (a political subdivision) as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, as listed in the table of contents.